rosell-dk/webp-convert/docs/v2.0/webp-on-demand/without-composer.md

 ## Installing

 ### 1. Copy the latest build files into your website
-Copy *webp-on-demand-1.inc* and *webp-on-demand-2.inc* from the *build* folder into your website (in 2.0, they are located in "src-build").
+The build files are distributed [here](https://github.com/rosell-dk/webp-convert-concat/tree/master/build).
+Open the "latest" folder and copy *webp-on-demand-1.inc* and *webp-on-demand-2.inc* into your website.
 They can be located wherever you like.

 ### 2. Create a *webp-on-demand.php*